Who Develops Lupus?

 • Women of color tend to develop lupus at younger ages.

-• Women of color—African Americans, Hispanics/Latinos, Asians, Native Americans, Alaska Natives, Native Hawaiians, and other Pacific Islanders—are 2 to 3 times more likely to develop lupus than Caucasian women.
+• African American, Hispanic/Latina, Asian American, Native American, Alaska Native, Native Hawaiian, and other Pacific Islander women are 2 to 3 times more likely to develop lupus than white women.

 • Women get more infections and develop osteoporosis (weakening of the bones) at higher rates than men with lupus.